stevenmilstein/11ty-js-functions-and-shortcodes/README.md

 ### 4. Regression

-Notice the result for `_data/globalDataJsonNow.json` is no longer renders today's date.
+Notice the result for `_data/globalDataJsonNow.json` no longer renders today's date.